ccao-data/recurring-data-requests/condo-chars-prep/README.md

 in `ccao.pin_condo_char`.

-We append the following "flag" columns of data points that might be good proxies for needing a characteristics update.
+We append the following "flag" columns of data points that might be good proxies for needing a characteristics update:

 - QC flag for possible issues as identified by our intern's work
 - permit data